m3db/m3/src/dbnode/storage/bootstrap/bootstrapper/fs/README.md

 The fs bootstrapper inspects both data and index info files on disk and marks requested shard time ranges for each as fulfilled respectively when it finds persisted data for either.

-The fs bootstrapper *only* bootstraps from persisted data on disk.
+The fs bootstrapper *only* bootstraps from persisted data (both index and TSDB) on disk.
 It passes along unfulfilled shard time ranges to the next bootstrapper (as does every bootstrapper).

 ## TSDB data on disk missing index data